kianzohoury/machina-labs-sol/README.md

 ## Part II: Generating Synthetic Defects with Diffusion Models
 For this section, I relied on a pre-trained conditional text-to-3D diffusion model, specifically [point-e](https://github.com/openai/point-e) by OpenAI.
-Since training from scratch is obviously costly, I opted for fine-tuning point-e on point clouds derived from ShapeNetCore.
+Since training from scratch is obviously costly and unfeasible, I opted for fine-tuning point-e on point clouds derived from ShapeNetCore.

-As mentioned in the problem understanding section, training a robust defect detection system relies on having a rich and diverse distribution of defects, with many examples per defect category, ideally across multiple types of part geometries.
+As mentioned in the problem understanding section, training a robust defect detection system requires having a rich and diverse distribution of defects, with potentially many examples per defect category, ideally across multiple types of part geometries.
 While in the context of metal forming/manufacturing, defects can manifest as wrinkling, cracks, warping, holes, etc., I constrained defects to simply mean point cloud "deformities," such as noise and missing points.
 Initially, I tried to simulate structural defects like bumps/dents, but found it quite tricky to implement without using meshes/normals corresponding to the point clouds.
 In theory, if we could model a certain defect as a series of functions/transformations applied to clean point clouds, we could easily fine-tune a diffusion model to generate these as well.
 The "realism" of the generated synthetic defective point clouds would be highly dependent on how well we can simulate defects (since training a generative model on unrealistic defects will give you just that) and how closely their characteristics match those found in real data.

 For the fine-tuning task, I generated a distribution of training data, which consisted of input text prompts and defective point clouds (ground truth labels) sourced from point clouds from ShapeNetCore as before.
 Similar to the denoising/point completion tasks in Part I, I started with clean point clouds and applied defect transformations by either applying guassian noise or removing a connected section of points by sampling a random point and removing its neighbors.
-For the superivison signal (ground truth label) which the diffusion model is conditioned on, I generated simple text prompts by appending a given point clouds ShapeNet class label with a random defect type, in the following manner: `"<ShapeNet class> <defect type> defect"`.
+For the model inputs which the model is conditioned on, I generated simple text prompts by appending ShapeNetCore class labels with random defect types, in the following manner: `"<ShapeNet class> <defect type> defect"`.
 Below are examples from the resulting training set:

 ### Defect Examples
 <p align="center">